jervin04/web_app_runbook/README.md

 One common tool we'll use when interacting with shells is Netcat.
 There are actually two versions of Netcat: the "traditional" version and the openBSD version.
 Their high-level functionality is mostly the same from our perspective as attackers, with one noticeable difference.
 The traditional version has an option (-e) to execute a program after a connection is made.
 This feature is dangerous, as it can execute a shell environment, such as bash, giving the person connecting to the socket access to that environment.

 We can use Netcat to create a bind shell, connect to a bind shell, or create a listener to handle a reverse shell based on the options we set when running it.

+# Web Shells

+Similar to a traditional bind shell, a web shell provides an limited, shell-like interface through a script installed on a web server.
+Kali Linux includes several different web shells in /usr/share/webshells.
+These web shells are organized by programming language.
+To use these web shells during an assessment, we would need to pick the shell that matched the tech stack of the application we are targeting.
+We also need a way to upload or write a file to the server's web root directory.

+If we upload or create the wrong type of web shell, the target machine will not be able to execute the shell.

+Some of these shells may need modifications to work, such as updating the IP address for reverse shells.